*This article was updated on 13 February 2020.

 1. Net Energy Metering (NEM)

 SEDA Malaysia introduced the Net Energy Metering (NEM) programme to let you generate solar energy and earn from it, as it enables you to store electricity in your grid.
-The renewable energy that is generated can then be used for your household while the remaining can be sold back to Tenaga Nasional Berhad (TNB) for Penisular Malaysia or to Sabah Electricity Sdn Bhd (SESB) for Sabah and Labuan.
-You can participate in NEM either through financing or third party ownership, subject to mutual agreement with the investor.
+The renewable energy that is generated can then be used for your household to save your electricity bill.

 As of January 2019, a new concept for NEM was introduced – the previous net billing was switched to true net energy metering, which allows excess solar PV energy to be exported back to the grid on a “one-on-one” offset basis.
-This would mean that every 1kWh exported to the grid will be offset against 1kWh consumed from the grid, instead of at the displaced cost concept previously.
-The new initiative will help improve the return of investment of solar PV under the NEM programme.
+This would mean that every 1kWh exported to the grid will be offset against 1kWh consumed from the grid.

-NOTE: The new quota allocation for NEM is 500 MW up 2020, and applications for NEM is based on a first come first serve basis, up to the allocated quota.
+Applications for NEM are based on a first come first serve basis, up to the allocated quota.
 Applications may be made by your appointed registered PV service provider or registered electrical contractor and it should be submitted either manually or via SEDA’s online application portal.
 Click here to learn the latest guideline for NEM application.

 2. Solar Leasing under Supply Agreement for Renewable Energy (SARE) Programme